-ARREST .

 State of [state]

 County of [county]

-personally known to me (or prov name(s) is/are subscribed to the w same in his/her/their authorized of f notary], notary, personally appeared [name of person(s) involved] red to me on the basis of satisfactory evidence) to be the person(s) whose within instrument and acknowledged to me that he/she/they executed the capacity(ies), and that by his/her/their signature(s) on the instrument the alf of which the person(s) acted, executed the instrument.
+On [date] before me, [name of notary], notary, personally appeared [name of person(s) involved] personally known to me (or proved to me on the basis of satisfactory evidence) to be the person(s) whos name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed th same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument th person(s), or the entity upon behalf of which the person(s) acted, executed the instrument.

-Witness my hand and official seal
+Witness my hand and official seal.

 Signature Notary

 (Seal)